johansolve/chaincounter/README.md

 - **Interface**: Web-based dashboard with WebSocket real-time updates
 - **Storage**: Non-volatile preferences for configuration persistence

+## Hardware Installation

+The chain counter is powered from the anchor windlass remote control connections:
+- **12V power supply**: Main power from windlass control system
+- **12V direction signal**: Signal voltage when anchor is being lowered (chain out)
+- **Magnetic sensor**: Normally-ioeb magnetic proximity sensor mounted in base and magnet mounted on the rotating windlass component
+- **Shielded cable**: Used for sensor connection to minimize interference from the windlass motor's high-current drive circuits

 ## Architecture

 ### Core Components